sfontfreda/helper-api/README.md

 ---

 #### Run the app locally
 **NOTE**: To be able to run the app locally having MongoDB installed and running with the *tasks* database is required.
+NodeJS is also required.

     npm install